jimmy-ck/paperless-asn-list/README.md

 20250405_161700_Box3_grouped_by_ASN_256-275.csv
 ```

-This list is a simple ASN-sorted list of a boxes content.
+This list is a simple ASN-sorted list of a box's content.
 It just reflects the physical sorting of the actual box.

 #### Example output
 *"↓" are displayed in doc for illustrative purposes only*